North Carolina vs. Tennessee College Basketball Predictions & Picks - November 29

 - Computer Predicted Total: 144.8

-North Carolina has compiled a 3-2-0 record against the spread this season, while Tennessee is 3-3-0.
-The Tar Heels are 3-2-0 and the Volunteers are 3-3-0 in terms of hitting the over.
+North Carolina's record against the spread this season is 3-2-0, while Tennessee's is 3-3-0.
+In terms of hitting the over, games involving the Tar Heels are 3-2-0 and the Volunteers are 3-3-0.

 Sportsbook Promo Codes